apache/maven/maven-caching-extension/src/site/markdown/CACHE-REMOTE.md

 done externally.
 In git it is recommended to use `.gitattributes` file to establish consistent line endings across all envs for file types specific to this project

-## Issue 2: Effective poms mismatch because of plugins filtering by profiles
+## Issue 2: Effective poms mismatch because of plugins injection by profiles

-Different profiles between remote and local builds results in different text of effective poms and break checksums.
-Solution: instead of adding/removing specific plugins from build altogether with profiles use profile specific `skip` or `disabled` flags instead.
+Different profiles between remote and local builds likely result in different text of effective poms and break checksums.
+Solution: instead of adding/removing specific plugins by profiles, set default value of the plugin's `skip` or `disabled` flag in a profile properties instead.
 Instead of:

   ```
   <profiles>